-1 000 0000 chapter/021 054 0000 article - The Kansas State Board of Nursing approves the number of applicants admitted each semester guided by student/faculty ratio and availability of clinical facilities. - Completion of the application is the student's responsibility.
-To meet this responsibility the student must: - Complete successfully with a grade of C or better, with a cumulative GPA of 2.8, the following courses 24 college credit hours to be eligible for advanced placement:
+• The Kansas State Board of Nursing approves the number of applicants admitted each semester guided by student/faculty ratio and availability of clinical facilities.

+• Completion of the application is the student's responsibility.
+To meet this responsibility the student must:

+1. Complete successfully with a grade of C or better, with a cumulative GPA of 2.8, the following courses 24 college credit hours to be eligible for advanced placement: